 An Overview of Borderline Personality Disorder

-Symptoms of BPD
+Symptoms of Borderline Personality Disorder

 Distortions in thinking and a person’s sense of self can lead to frequent changes in long-term goals, career plans, jobs, friendships, gender identity, and values.
 Sometimes people with BPD view themselves as fundamentally bad, or unworthy.
-They may feel unfairly misunderstood or mistreated, bored, empty, and have little idea who they are.
+They may feel unfairly misunderstood or mistreated, bored, and often empty.
 Such symptoms are most acute when people with BPD feel isolated and lacking in social support, and may result in frantic efforts to avoid being alone.

 People with BPD often have highly unstable patterns of social relationships.
 While they can develop intense but stormy attachments, their attitudes towards family, friends, and loved ones may suddenly shift from idealization (great admiration and love) to devaluation (intense anger and dislike).
 Thus, they may form an immediate attachment and idealize the other person, but when a slight separation or conflict occurs, they switch unexpectedly to the other extreme and angrily accuse the other person of not caring for them at all.

 People with BPD exhibit other impulsive behaviors, such as excessive spending, binge eating and risky sex.
 BPD often occurs together with other psychiatric problems, particularly bipolar disorder, depression, anxiety disorders, substance abuse, and other personality disorders.

-Treatment of BPD
+Treatment of Borderline Personality Disorder

-Mental Health, N. (2013).
+Bressert, S. (2018).
 An Overview of Borderline Personality Disorder.
 Psych Central.
-Retrieved on October 6, 2015, from http://psychcentral.com/lib/an-overview-of-borderline-personality-disorder/
+Retrieved on April 1, 2020, from https://psychcentral.com/lib/an-overview-of-borderline-personality-disorder/